DaveSkender/Stock.Indicators/docs/_indicators/Smma.md

 ---
 title: Smoothed Moving Average (SMMA)
-description: Smoothed Moving Average (SMMA), Modified Moving Average (MMA), Running Moving Average (RMA)
+description: Smoothed Moving Average (SMMA), Modified Moving Average (MMA), Running Moving Average (RMA) are all the same simple rolling moving average of financial market prices.
+New values are calculated based on the last known value only, making a more efficient but less accurate method for computing an average.
 permalink: /indicators/Smma/
 image: /assets/charts/Smma.png
 type: moving-average